 - (1) Order of Arrangement.
 The items constituting the printed record should be arranged, so far as practicable, in the order in which they occurred or were filed in the trial tribunal. - (2) Inclusion of Unnecessary Matter; Penalty.
 It shall be the duty of counsel for all parties to an appeal to avoid including in the printed record matter not necessary for an understanding of the issues presented on appeal.
 The cost of including such matter may be charged as costs to the party or counsel who caused or permitted its inclusion. - (3) Filing Dates and Signatures on Documents.
 Every pleading, motion, affidavit, or other document included in the printed record should show the date on which it was filed and, if verified, the date of verification and the person who verified it.
-Every judgment, order, or other determination should show the date on which it was entered. - (4) Pagination; Counsel Identified.
-The pages of the printed record shall be numbered consecutively, be referred to as "record pages," and be cited as "(R p )."
-Pages of the Rule 11(c) or Rule 18(d)(3) supplement shall be numbered consecutively with the pages of the printed record, the first page of the record supplement to bear the next consecutive number following the number of the last page of the printed record.
-These pages shall be referred to as "record supplement pages" and be cited as "(R S p )."
-Pages of the transcript of proceedings filed under Rule 9(c)(2) shall be referred to as "transcript pages" and be cited as "(T p )."
+Every judgment, order, or other determination should show the date on which it was entered Second

+(4) Pagination; Counsel Identified.
+The pages of the printed consecutively, be offerred to as "record pages" and the cited of "(1 purple pages of the kite) 11(c) or Rule 18(d)(3) supplement shall be numbered consecutively with the pages of the printed record, the first page of the record supplement to bear the next consecutive number following the number of the last page of the printed record.
+These pages shall be referred to as "record supplement pages" and be cited as "(R S p \\\)."
+Pages of the transcript of proceedings filed under Rule 9(c)(2) shall be referred to as "transcript pages" and be cited as "(T p \\\)."
 At the end of the printed record shall appear the names, office addresses, telephone numbers, State Bar numbers, and e-mail addresses of counsel of record for all parties to the appeal.